-CRA is party to a credit agreement that provides CRA with a \$125.0 million revolving credit facility and a \$15 million sublimit for the issuance of letters of credit.
-CRA may use the proceeds of the revolving credit facility for working capital and other general corporate purposes.
+As of October 3, 2015, CRA is party to a credit agreement that provides CRA with a \$125.0 million revolving credit facility and a \$15 million sublimit for the issuance of letters of credit.
+CRA may use the proceeds of the revolving credit loans for working capital and other general corporate purposes.
 CRA may repay any borrowings under the revolving credit facility at any time, but no later than April 24, 2018.
-There was no amount outstanding under this revolving line of credit as of April 4, 2015.
+There were no borrowings outstanding under this revolving line of credit as of October 3, 2015.